Pleckgate High School CEIAG Policy 2022-23

-Please read more about our CEIAG Learning Journey
+Please read more about how we inform about careers at Pleckgate High School by looking at our CEIAG Learning Journey

 - Empower young people to plan and manage their futures